AudityGhosh/24DaysOfCS50/hour01/README.md

 White:
 (255, 255, 255)

-Each pixel = 3 bytes
+Each pixel color= 3 bytes

 ---

 ### 5️⃣ Algorithm & Big-O

+Algorithm:
+Step by step instruction to convert input to output.

 Binary Search idea:
 Instead of tearing every page in a phonebook,